 - eat a healthy diet

 - be a healthy weight

 - check for and treat any sexually transmitted infections

 - if you smoke, stop smoking and avoid passive smoking when possible

 When should you ask for help?

-First, you and your partner would have a number of fertility tests, which might include sperm tests, checks for sexually transmitted infections, and possibly an ultrasound.
+First, you and your partner will have a number of fertility tests.
+These might include:

 Depending on the results, your doctor might suggest treatments such as: